LottieFiles/lottie-interactivity/README.md

 </script>
 ```

-###### Lottie-Interactivity has a wide variety of interactions and modes possible, allowing you to easily add interactions to your Lottie animations.
-For the full documentation on what's possible and how to use this library, [click here](https://docs.lottiefiles.com/lottie-interactivity/).
+Lottie-Interactivity has a wide variety of interactions and modes possible, allowing you to easily add interactions to your Lottie animations.
+For the full documentation on what's possible and how to use this library [click here](https://docs.lottiefiles.com/lottie-interactivity/).